 The Housing Development Fund is governed by an eleven-member Board of Directors consisting of the Governor, Attorney General, Commissioner of Agriculture and Treasurer, all of whom serve ex-officio as public directors, and seven members chosen as private directors from the general public residing in the State.
 All public directors may designate representatives to serve on their behalf.
-The offices of Attorney General, Commissioner of Agriculture and Treasurer are elective and the current terms of such offices expire in January 2013.
-The office of the Governor is elective and the current term of such office is set to expire on or about November 15, 2011.
-The Governor was elected to an unexpired term on October 4, 2011, and pending confirmation of the election results, expected on or about November 15, 2011, will serve until January 2013.
+The offices of Governor, Attorney General, Commissioner of Agriculture and Treasurer are elective and the current terms of such offices expire in January 2013.
 The Governor with the advice and consent of the State Senate appoints private directors for staggered terms of four years.
 No more than four of the private directors may be from the same political party.
 The Act, as amended in January 2005, designates the Governor or his or her designee as the Chair of the Board of Directors.
 This amendment also provides that the Governor shall appoint the executive director, with the advice and consent of the State Senate, and that the executive director will serve at the Governor's will and pleasure.